 What are some successes Rodman Employment Law had representing employees in Boston?

 Rodman Employment Law is proud of our many successes representing employees in Boston.
 We invite you to have a look at our Successes page on our site that details some of them.

 If you take me on as a client, what is the typical time frame until of resolving a claim?

 There is no one answer to this question, in part because of the many variables involved: you, your (former) employer, your lawyers, your employers’ lawyers, perhaps most importantly, the Court.
 Some cases are resolved prior to litigation in a matter of months.
 A case that goes all the way to trial is more likely to last 2-3 years.

 Does your firm take cases on a contingency fee basis?

-Yes, we do take cases on a contingency fee basis.
+In exceptional cases, we do take cases on a contingency fee basis.
 This means that our fee is a pre-determined percentage of the amount of money we recover for you.
 It also means that if we are unsuccessful, we don’t get paid.
 While we don’t take every case on a contingency fee, we recognize the value in offering flexible fee arrangements.

 What laws in Massachusetts protect employees from unlawful conduct?

 There are too many to list!
 Employees in Massachusetts are protected by many state and federal laws.

 What proof do I need to support my case?